paser-group/continuous-secsoft/fall25-ssp/e2-summary/README.md

 ## Deliverables

-- Output generated from ChatGPT in a text file for the three documents and for the two generative AI tools [Total 6 combinations]
+- Output generated from ChatGPT in a text file for the three documents and for the generative AI tool [Total 3 combinations]

 ## Due